cloudant-labs/graphdb-slate/source/includes/basics/_index.md

 ["one", 2, "three", [], true, {"foo": "bar"}]
 ```

 A list of values enclosed in square brackets.
-The values enclosed can be any valid json.
+The values enclosed can be any valid JSON.

 ### Objects